makersacademy/CV/README.md

 **Graduate Software Engineer** ~ _Jun 2017 to Jan 2018_

 Working on a bespoke client project, delivering user stories and resolving bugs and issues.
 The code base made extensive use of dependency injection, code generation, a functional style, separation of concerns and microservices.
+I worked as part of a team practising agile methodologies (both Kanban and Scrum), including working with colleagues distributed around the world.

 ### Panmure Gordon & Co (Stockbrokers), London